 With the advent of apps like Photography Editor, Snapseed, and Instagram; anyone can become an award-winning photographer with just a smartphone and an hour of practice.

 If your main concern is finding the best quality apps that will allow you to edit and enhance your photos, then check out this article that breaks down photo editing apps.

 If you’re ready to take on headshot photography as a new skill, read on for 9 pro tips on how to get the most out of your iPhone camera.

 It’s easy to focus on getting close-ups for headshots, but it’s much harder to focus when your subject is up close.

-Instead, pull back and make sure that your face or body is visible from feet to forehead.
+Instead, pull back and make sure that your face or body is visible from the feet to the forehead.

 If you really want a close picture of one eye or eyebrow, lean in until you get the object of your focus in frame, then take the photo.